kpham25/CYSE-465-AutoWare-Project/README.md

 - Secondary volume attached but not properly showing up on machine, will need to contact ORC or professor in order to advise next move for storage

 - Baidu Apollo installation failed, not enough disk storage to install docker image or create container

+###### Accomplishments updated for 12/5/22:

+- Secondary Volume successfully attached to a drive within the home directory

+- Testing both Autoware.AI and Apollo 5.0 with new system specifications

+  - Baidu Apollo appeared more stable with both localization and vehicle placement on the map

+  - Autoware.AI proved to still not work correctly, as while localization issues were solved, autodriving issues still ocurred when planning a route in Rviz

+  - Troubleshooting steps attempted but move to Baidu Apollo still confirmed

+- Baidu Apollo still showed no sucess with auto driving, despite correct localization and confirmed that bridge was communication with LG SVL simulator.

+###### Accomplishments updated for 12/6/22:

+- Team was brought together in order to conduct video demonstration

+- Baidu Apollo still did not function, which was properly explained within the video

+- Adversarial cone object effectively evaded the perception of the LiDAR sensors through observing the pointcloud around the car within LG SVL.